sparrow-acoustics/sparrowpy/README.md

     pip install sparrowpy
     pip install numba

 you can also use blender for geometry import.
-Note that blender has strong requirements on the python version see [pypi](https://pypi.org/project/bpy/).
+Note that blender has strong requirements on the python version, see [pypi](https://pypi.org/project/bpy/).
 You can install it via pip

     pip install bpy